conorJChan/conorJChan.github.io/_posts/2019/2019-03-06-When baby is sick, everyone suffers.md

 constantly needed to change outfits, sheets, and sleep suits.
 He lost his appetite and his ability to sleep through the night.

-It was scary feeing to only feed Conor Pedialyte.
+It was scary feed Conor only Pedialyte.
 The usage instructions are strange--5 to 10 mL every 5 minutes.
 It's like simulating an IV drop.

 After a 3 or 4 days of vomiting, Conor recovered but then he caught a cold!
 He